Bob Henley

-Robert Clifton Henley (born January 30, 1973) is an American professional baseball coach, former Major League catcher and former minor league manager.
-A longtime member of the Washington Nationals' organization, he was promoted to Major League third-base coach on the staff of new Nationals' manager Matt Williams on November 19, 2013.
-He currently serves as Washington's major league field coordinator.
+Robert Clifton Henley (born January 30, 1973) is an American professional baseball catcher, coach, and manager.
+He currently serves as the third base coach for the San Diego Padres of Major League Baseball (MLB).
+A longtime member of the Washington Nationals organization, he was promoted to Major League third-base coach on the staff of new Nationals' manager Matt Williams on November 19, 2013.